aliss/Docs/source/index.html.md

 # Attribution and licensing

-ALISS allows the use of data under a [Creative Commons (CC BY–NC–SA 4.0) licence](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+ALISS allows the use of data under a [Creative Commons (CC BY 4.0) licence](https://creativecommons.org/licenses/by/4.0/).
 For more information see [ALISS Terms and Conditions](https://www.aliss.org/terms-and-conditions/).

 ALISS, contains data from a variety of sources, including: